bio-tools/biotoolsSchemaDocs/biotoolsschema_elements.rst

 biotoolsSchema elements
 =======================

+A summary of elements in biotoolsSchema is below, focussing on what is currently supported in https://bio.tools.
+For further information, please see the `comprehensive documentation <https://github.com/bio-tools/biotoolsschema/stable>`_ on GitHub.

 Element groups
 --------------
 biotoolsSchema includes scientific, technical and administrative software attributes, organised for convenience into 11 logical groupings (see below).